Implementation intention: Concept

 People generally have positive intentions, but often fail to act on them.
 The question is how to ensure that the set goal intentions will reliably lead to the desired goal-directed behaviors, and subsequent attainment of those goals.
 Implementation intentions offer a practical solution for such a problem.

 Achieving one's goals requires that certain goal-directed behaviors be instituted, but people are often unsuccessful in either initiating or maintaining these behaviors.
 The problems of initiating and maintaining goal-directed behavior can be addressed by using the implementation intention process.
 This if-then plan is a very specific approach as compared to goal intentions.
 A goal intention may be phrased in the following way: "I want to reach X!"
 Implementation intentions on the other hand are much more specific and seek to connect a future critical situation (an opportunity for goal attainment) with a specific goal-directed behavior, thereby leading to what could be called automatization in goal attainment.
 They are often phrased in the following way: "When situation X arises, I will perform response Y!"
 Where goal intentions are more general and abstract, implementation intentions are much more concrete and procedural.

 Having formed a concrete plan involving a specific situation, this situation then becomes mentally represented and activated, leading to better perception, attention and memory concerning the critical situation.
 As a result, the chosen goal-directed behavior (the then-part of the plan) will be performed automatically and efficiently, without conscious effort.
 The automatization of the behavior in response to the future situation or cue, removes all hesitation and deliberation on the part of the decision maker when such a critical situation arises.
 This also has the effect of freeing cognitive resources for other mental processing tasks, and also for avoiding goal-threatening distractions or competing goals.
 It is also assumed that an implementation intention, once set, will continue operating non-consciously.
 This process is called strategic automaticity.

 The strength of commitment related to both the plan set and the goal is very important for the implementation intention to have an effect on people's behavior.
 Without commitment, an implementation intention will hardly have any effect on goal-directed behavior.

 In the phase model of action, the use of implementation intention takes place in the post-decisional phase (implemental mindset, volition is the driving force of action) which follows the predecisional phase (deliberative mindset, motivation is the driving force of setting goals).
 In the implemental mindset, a person is already committed to a goal and an implementation intention can be a good strategy to reach this goal.

-The basic structure of an implementation intention is as follows:

-IF {situation} THEN I will {behaviour}
+In practice

+Usually, the user first collects a list of issues that can be addressed with minor but rather frequent actions.
+Some examples:

+The person comes home, and starts watching TV until tired enough to sleep.
+As a result, household chores get postponed to the weekend, when they are done with palpable disdain.